-Women’s and gender studies is an interdisciplinary program that analyzes social, cultural, economic, and political issues from the perspective of gender.
+Women’s and gender studies is an interdisciplinary program that studies social, cultural, economic, and political power using gender as a central focus.

 Faculty: Faculty of Arts

 - Bachelor of Arts (BA), major or honours

 The Women’s and Gender Studies program at Mount Allison teaches with a focus on anti-racism, feminist theory, queer and trans studies, and social justice.

 This innovative field is dedicated to developing new research and perspectives.
 Courses focus on issues of: